OjRoland/Obajuwon/README.md

 So get ready to hear my updates from time to time because I plan to bore you all with my knowledge until you become interested in what I'm doing.
 Esé gaan ni.

+So I have decided to add something I saw in passing the other time.
+So I am just gonna add this.
+Temitopeyewande.txt.